nirgeier/awesome-devops/tools/OpenShift/README.md

 # 2. Extract the archive and move the 'crc' binary to your $PATH

+# 3. Allocate resources (adjust based on your machine's capacity)
+crc config set cpus 4
+crc config set memory 16384
+crc config set disk-size 50

-# Set up the host environment (one-time configuration)
+# 4. Set up the host environment (one-time configuration)
 crc setup

 # Start the cluster (requires the Pull Secret from the download page)